2 Control flow, structs, modules and types

 ^

 Furthermore, you can also use ranges of values in switch statements.
-That is, you can create a branch in your switch statement that is used whenever the input value is contained in a range.
-These range expressions are created with the operator ....
-Is important to emphasize that the ranges created by this operator are inclusive on both ends.
+That is, you can create a branch in your switch statement that is used whenever the input value is within the specified range.
+These “range expressions” are created with the operator ....
+It is important to emphasize that the ranges created by this operator are inclusive on both ends.

-For example, I could easily change the code example above to support all levels between 0 and 100.
+For example, I could easily change the previous code example to support all levels between 0 and 100.
 Like this:

 const level: u8 = 4;